-Refugee sponsorship entails a number of moral, financial and legal responsibilities in relation to the refugees sponsored, CIC and other parties.
+Refugee sponsorship entails a number of moral, financial and legal responsibilities in relation to the refugees sponsored, Immigration Refugee and Citizenship Canada (IRCC) and other parties.
 Broadly speaking, the responsibilities of a sponsoring group can be categorized into two areas: responsibilities that should be carried our before the arrival of refugees and responsibilities that should be implemented after the arrival of refugees.

 Each of these areas requires the sponsoring group to carry out a set of actions or activities that result in positive sponsorship outcomes and experiences.
 Below are the main duties under these broad categories.

-Sponsoring groups are expected to carry out the following duties in relation to refugees they are sponsoring and CIC:
+Sponsoring groups are expected to carry out the following duties in relation to refugees they are sponsoring and IRCC:

 Pre-screening Refugee Sponsorship Inquiries

-To avoid rejection and raising false hopes and to save precious time and resources of CIC and the group, sponsoring groups have a duty to pre-screen refugee sponsorship inquiries.
-Sponsors should only submit cases that meet the legal requirements of the Private Sponsorship Of Refugee Sponsorship Program.
+To avoid rejection and raising false hopes and to save precious time and resources of IRCC and the group, sponsoring groups have a duty to pre-screen refugee sponsorship inquiries.
+Sponsors should only submit cases that meet the legal requirements of the Private Sponsorship of Refugee Sponsorship Program.

 Submitting Fully And Correctly Completed Refugee Sponsorship Applications

-To avoid return of an application and save precious time and resource, sponsors are expected to properly and fully complete all sponsorship applications forms and include all required documents before submitting the application to CPO-W.
+To avoid return of an application and save precious time and resource, sponsors are expected to properly and fully complete all sponsorship applications forms and include all required documents before submitting the application to Resettlement Operations Centre in Ottawa (ROC-O).

 Maintaining Contact With Refugee Applicants And Updating Them

-Updating CIC About Any Changes In Family Composition
+Updating IRCC About Any Changes In Family Composition

 Ensuring Refugees Are Aware Of Their Interview And Appear For The Interview